TrueBubo/StockGrowth-vs-PE/Analysis.md

 # Introduction
 When investing in companies, our goal is to choose those that will yield the highest returns over time.
 One common way to achieve this is through capital gains, which occur when the price of a company's stock increases, allowing us to sell it at a higher value.
 To identify companies most likely to grow in the future, we examine several data points.
 Two key statistics are the stock price and earnings per share (EPS).
 By dividing the stock price by the EPS, we obtain the price-to-earnings (P/E) ratio.

 The P/E ratio indicates how many years it would take for the company's earnings to cover the cost of the share at the current rate.
 If earnings do not grow, it would be unreasonable for investors to wait an extended period for their investment to become profitable, compared to stock with lower P/E ratio.
-Thus, investors are inclined to invest in higher P/E company only if they believe the company's revenue will increase faster than their competition's revenue.
+Thus, investors are inclined to invest in a higher P/E company only if they believe the company's revenue will increase faster than their competition's revenue.
 As revenue increases, the overall value of the company should rise, leading to an increase in the stock price.

 Therefore, if the P/E ratio did not correlate with higher future growth, investing in such companies would be illogical and indicative of a market bubble.
 In this analysis, I will examine whether companies with higher P/E ratios experience higher growth rates in the future.

 # Data collection
 All the data were collected from [TradingView](https://www.tradingview.com/markets/stocks-usa/market-movers-all-stocks/), from their all US stocks list.
-[The version from end of June](./Data/TradingView-2024.html) was downloaded directed from TradingView, and [August 2022 version](./Data/TradingView-2022.html) comes from [web.archive.org](https://web.archive.org/web/20220827030431/https://www.tradingview.com/markets/stocks-usa/market-movers-all-stocks/).
+[The version from end of June](./Data/TradingView-2024.html) was downloaded directly from TradingView, and [August 2022 version](./Data/TradingView-2022.html) comes from [web.archive.org](https://web.archive.org/web/20220827030431/https://www.tradingview.com/markets/stocks-usa/market-movers-all-stocks/).

-The archived version gave me access to first 100 companies alphabetically, which are sold on US stock exchanges.
-I have looked, whether the selection could be considered as a random sample of US companies, and the companies were from all industries, and ranged from small to giants, and hence are a good representation of the US stock market overall.
+The archived version gave me access to the first 100 companies alphabetically, which are sold on US stock exchanges.
+I have looked at, whether the selection could be considered as a random sample of US companies, and the companies were from all industries, and ranged from small to giants, and hence are a good representation of the US stock market overall.

-The August 2022 was chosen because companies were not effected by COVID by then, and hence were operating like they normally would.
+August 2022 was chosen because companies were not effected by COVID by then, and hence were operating like they normally would.
 Therefore, we will not be measuring compared to abnormal era, which would result in many outliers.

 The data were parsed from downloaded html files in [CompanyStats.py](./CompanyStats.py)
 ```py